 - allows viewer to select language or turn captions off

 - can automatically adjust broadcast version for the web via EDL

-This approach ensures reliable subtitles that are always in sync with the video regardless of the video player or platform.
-Generating multiple streams of video can allow the viewer to choose between versions with or without subtitles or with different languages.
+This approach ensures reliable subtitles that are always in sync with the video regardless of the video player or platform – even when live video rewind or pause/resume is used.